Emergencies

 Overseas patient fees

-Hospital fees for patients who are not eligible for Medicare are set by the WA Department of Health.
-Overseas visitors and overseas students are required to pay for the cost of their care.
+In Australia, overseas visitors, overseas students and patients who are not eligible for Medicare under their current VISA arrangements are required to pay for the cost of their health care.
 More information about overseas patient fees.

 Tertiary hospital - what that means to you